yikun-baio/LinearOPT/readme.md

 # Outline of repository
 - lib/lin_lopt.py contains a simple OPT solver based on LP in [PythonOT](https://pythonot.github.io/), basic implementations for linearized OT and OPT embeddings, and a OT barycenter solver.
 - lib/geodesic.py contains basic implementations for OT geodesic, LOT geodesic, OPT interporlation and LOPT interporlation.
+- lib/HK contains the LHK implementations from [Linear Hellinger Kantorovich](https://github.com/bernhard-schmitzer/UnbalancedLOT).

 # Examples:
 - Run accuracy_test.ipynb to see the accuracy performance of LOPT distance.
 - Run wall_clock_time.ipynb to see the wall clock test of OPT and LOPT.
-- Run geodesic_MNIST.ipynb to see the comparison between OT geodesic, LOT geodesic, OPT interpolation, LOPT interporlations on MNIST data.
+- Run Interporlation.ipynb to see the comparison between OT geodesic, LOT geodesic, OPT interpolation, LOPT interporlations on MNIST data.
 - Run pca.ipynb to see the comparison between LOT embeddings and LOPT embeddings